-We are pleased to submit the June 30, 2022 Actuarial Valuation Report for the Judicial Retirement Program (Program) of the Maine Public Employees Retirement System (MainePERS or System).
+We are pleased to submit the June 30, 2023 Actuarial Valuation Report for the Judicial Retirement Program (Program) of the Maine Public Employees Retirement System (MainePERS or System).

 The purpose of this report is to present the annual actuarial valuation of the Judicial Retirement Program of the Maine Public Employees Retirement System.
-This report is for the sole use of the MainePERS Board and its auditors in preparing financial reports in accordance with applicable law and accounting requirements.
 This report contains information on assets, liabilities, and contributions of the Program, as well as required accounting statement disclosures under the Governmental Accounting Standards Board (GASB) Statement No. 67.

 In preparing our report, we relied on information, some oral and some written, supplied by the System's staff.
-This information includes, but is not limited to, the Plan provisions, employee data, and financial information.
+This information includes, but is not limited to, the Plan provisions, employee data, and financial information as of the valuation date.
 We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23.

-Future results may differ significantly from the current results presented in this report due to such factors as the following: Program experience differing from that anticipated by the assumptions, changes in assumptions, and changes in plan provisions or applicable law.
+Future results may differ significantly from the current results presented in this report due to such factors as the following: Program experience differing from that anticipated by the assumptions, changes in assumptions, and changes in Plan provisions or applicable law.